Thomas Russell Sullivan

 Thomas Russell Sullivan (November 21, 1849 – June 28, 1916) was an American writer.
 He is best known for Dr. Jekyll and Mr. Hyde, an 1887 stage adaptation of Strange Case of Dr Jekyll and Mr Hyde by Robert Louis Stevenson.
 He also wrote novels and short stories, often with Gothic motifs.
 His posthumously published journals have been used as a historical source about the literary culture of Boston in the late 19th and early 20th century.

 Early life

-Sullivan was born on November 21, 1849, in a log cabin house on Charles Street in Boston, Massachusetts.
+Thomas Russell Sullivan was born on November 21, 1849, in one of the three log cabin-style houses on Charles Street in Boston, Massachusetts that were built during the Harrison presidential campaign.
 He was the son of Thomas Russell Sullivan, a schoolmaster and former Unitarian minister, and Charlotte Caldwell Sullivan (née Blake).
 His paternal great-grandfather was Massachusetts Governor James Sullivan.
 Sullivan attended the Boston Latin School and expected to go to Harvard University as his father did, but both his parents died by the time he was 14, forcing him to find work instead.

 From 1866 to 1870, Sullivan worked as a clerk in Boston.
 He then took a job with Bowles Brothers, working in Paris and London from 1870 to 1873.
 When Bowles Brothers went out of business in 1873, he returned to Boston and found work at Lee, Higginson & Co., a Boston investment bank.